mattcree/exvend/README.md

 Since submitting on 18/01/2021 I recognised that the coin change algorithm has a couple of problems.

 1. Mix format ruined the presentation (mainly due to my longer than idiomatic names)
-2. It does not try to skip any coins i.e. with a coin set of `[2, 3, 20]`
+2. It does not try to skip any coins inbetween coins which might yield change
    - i.e. for coins [2, 2, 3, 20] and target change of 24, it will not find it because it will attempt
      to make change with 20s, then 3s, then 2s, and cannot skip 3s.